How to cite a play in MLA

 If your research is focused on Shakespeare, there are universally accepted play name abbreviations you can use.
-Do not devise your own, as your supervisor will be expecting these standard abbreviations.
+Do not devise your own, as your supervisor will be expecting these standard abbreviations:

-How to quote a play
+How to quote dialogue from a play

-Example of quoting one character
+Example of quoting dialogue in MLA

 Plays in an MLA Works Cited list

 |Format||Author surname, Author first name.
-Play Name, Publisher, year of publication.|
+Play Title.
+Publisher, year of publication.|

-In a collection or anthology
+Collection or anthology

 |Format||Author surname, Author first name.
-“Play Name.”
-Collection or Anthology Name, Editor name, Publisher, year of publication, page numbers.|
+Play Title.
+Collection or Anthology Title, edited by Editor name, Publisher, year of publication, page numbers.|

 |Example||Shakespeare, William.
-“The Tragedy of Macbeth.”
-William Shakespeare: The Complete Works, edited by Stanley Wells, Gary Taylor, John Jowett, and William Montgomery, Oxford University Press, 1998, pp. 2501-2565.|
+The Tragedy of Macbeth.
+The Oxford Shakespeare: The Complete Works, edited by John Jowett et al., 2nd ed., Oxford University Press, 1998, pp. 2501-2565.|

-If there is no editor, simply omit this part and proceed straight from the anthology name to the publisher information.
+If there is no named editor, simply omit this part and proceed straight from the anthology name to the publisher information.

-|Format||Play Name.
-Author first name, Author surname, directed by Director first name, Director surname, date of performance, Theatre, City of performance.
+|Format||Author first name, Author surname.
+Play Title.
+Directed by Director first name Director surname, date of performance, Theatre, City of performance.
 Performance.|

-|Example||The Book of Mormon.
-By Robert Lopez, Trey Parker and Matt Stone, co-directed by Casey Nicholaw and Trey Parker, 20 Feb.
+|Example||Parker, Trey, et al. The Book of Mormon.
+Directed by Casey Nicholaw and Trey Parker, 20 Feb.
 2019, The Prince of Wales Theatre, London.
 Performance.|